C15.2 Faculty/Staff Alcohol and Drug Policy

 Drug Related Paraphernalia - Possession, sale, or use of items and instruments used in the manufacture, packaging, or administration of controlled substances, as defined in the New York State Penal Law, Articles 220.45; 220.50; 220.55.

-An employee whose performance on the job reasonably suggests that the employee is in violation of this policy should be informed of the university policy by his/her supervisor or department head.
+An employee whose performance on the job reasonably suggests that the employee is in violation of this policy should be informed of the university policy by the employee's supervisor or department head.

 The supervisor or department head should then follow the guidelines below:

-If it appears that the employee may need medical attention as a result of the apparent condition, an ambulance (x3333 or TTYx6654) should be called.
+If it appears that the employee may need medical attention as a result of the apparent condition, an ambulance ((585)475-3333 or text (585)205-8333) should be called.
+Public Safety and Human Resources should also be updated once an ambulance is called.

-If the employee appears to be unable to function normally or perform his/her work, the employee should stop work activities immediately.
+If the employee appears to be unable to function normally or perform their work in a safe and/or effective manner, the employee should stop work activities immediately and Public Safety and Human Resources should be contacted.

 Supervisors or department heads who knowingly allow anyone under their supervision to violate this policy and/or work while inebriated or under the influence of illegal drugs will also be subject to disciplinary action.